If You Have To Choose One, Should You Sleep Or Exercise?

 If you’re tired and run down and find yourself with that rare spare chunk of time, should you be using it to swing kettlebells or get more sleep?
 In other words, which will do more for your well-being, exercise or sleep?
 It’s a question most parents, men, and human people have faced.
 Who isn’t a little sleep-deprived?
 Who doesn’t need more exercise?
 Who has time for it all?

 The answer is a bit complicated.
 According to experts, it primarily boils down to just how tired you are.
-To make the best decision, you need to assess your recent sleep history and determine whether you’re merely feeling sluggish or you’re woefully sleep-deprived.
+To make the best decision, you need to assess your recent sleep history and determine whether you’re merely feeling sluggish or are woefully sleep-deprived.